 Alongside, when browser extensions that you never installed are added, we need to remove them because such extensions can be malware or bloatware.

 Fortunately, there are ways to remove installed browser extensions easily.

-By merely uninstalling browser extensions, you cannot speed up Mac or web browsing.
-To boost performance, deleting other browser elements like cache, cookies, and junk files from Mac are required.
-Doing it manually won’t be easy.
-Hence, we have a solution.
+By merely uninstalling browser extensions, you cannot speed up Mac or improve the web browsing experience.
+To boost performance, deleting other browser elements like cache, cookies, unwanted mail attachments, and junk files from Mac are required.

 To download and use Cleanup My System, click the download button provided below.